hprodev/alx-airbnb-database/database-adv-script/README.md

 ## Overview

-This document outlines advanced SQL queries for the Airbnb Clone backend, including joins and subqueries.
+This document outlines advanced SQL queries for the Airbnb Clone backend, including joins, subqueries, aggregation, and window functions.
 These queries are designed to retrieve relational data from the database efficiently.

 ## Purpose